openthread/openthread/doc/spinel-protocol-src/spinel-prop-core.md

  *  `OpenThread/1.0d26-25-gb684c7f; DEBUG; May 9 2016 18:22:04`
  *  `ConnectIP/2.0b125 s1 ALPHA; Sept 24 2015 20:49:19`

+The host **MUST** only use this property from NLI 0.
+Behavior when used from other NLIs is undefined.

 ### PROP 3: PROP_INTERFACE_TYPE {#prop-interface-type}